-The modern day phenomena of Venezuela can first be explained by the collapse of the public governance system from 1958 to 1998, Puntofijismo.
-Daniel Hellinger writes, "Most of the recent works on Venezuela concentrate on the collapse of the Punto Fijo system and on the character of Chavismo and the Bolivarian government."2

-Venezuela's transition from the military dictatorship of Marco Pérez Jiménez to democracy came in 1958 after representatives of Venezuela's three main political parties, Democratic Action (AD), the Social Christian Party (COPEI), and Democratic Republican Union (URD), signed a formal agreement to accept the results of the December 1958 presidential election of AD candidate, Rómulo Betancourt.
-This "Pacto de Punto Fijo" enshrined what political scientists term "consociational democracy," a power-sharing arrangement whereby parties agree to alternate the presidency, respect election results, equally apportion government agency positions, and prevent single-party hegemony.3 Puntofijismo also affirmed petroleum's dominance in the economy.
+To talk about Venezuela today is to first discuss the collapse of the system of public governance that characterized Venezuela from 1958 to 1998: Puntofijismo.
+Daniel Hellinger writes, "Most of the recent works on Venezuela concentrate on the collapse of the Punto Fijo system and on the character of Chavismo and the Bolivarian government."2 Venezuela's transition from the military dictatorship of Marco Pérez Jiménez to democracy arrived in 1958 after representatives of Venezuela's three main political parties-Democratic Action (AD), the Social Christian Party (COPEI), and Democratic Republican Union (URD)-signed a formal agreement to accept the results of the December 1958 presidential election of AD candidate Rómulo Betancourt.
+This "Pacto de Punto Fijo" enshrined what political scientists term "consociational democracy," a power-sharing arrangement whereby parties agreed to alternate the presidency, respect election results, equally apportion government agency positions, and prevent single-party hegemony.3 Equally, it affirmed petroleum's dominance in the economy.
+The resulting institutional arrangement is referred to as Puntofijismo.

-The Puntofijisto democracy had several important characteristics that contextualize the subsequent erosion of Venezuelan democracy.
-Venezuelan history scholars underscore two specific qualities, the notion of the "petro-state" and "partyarchy," or pacted democracy.
-Terry Lynn Karl, author of the 1997 book, The Paradox of Plenty, defines a petro-state as a distinctive type of institutional setting produced by an outsized dependence on petroleum revenue.4 Petro-states like Venezuela, a member of the Organization of the Petroleum Exporting Countries (OPEC), are noted for their extractive and distributive state capacities.
-Strong reliance on non-productive and capital-intensive resources affects political arrangements such as social classes, regime types, state institutions, and the decisions of policymakers.
+Puntofijista democracy had several important characteristics that contextualize the subsequent erosion of Venezuelan democracy.
+Scholars of Venezuelan history have underscored two especially defining qualities-the notion of the "petro-state" and "partyarchy" (or pacted democracy).
+Terry Lynn Karl is authoritative on the former with her 1997 book, The Paradox of Plenty.
+Karl defines a petro-state as the distinctive type of institutional setting produced by an outsized dependence on petroleum revenue.
+Petro-states such as Venezuela are noted for their extractive and distributive state capacities.
+More importantly, s-uch reliance on non-productive and capital-intensive resources, more importantly, affects political arrangements.
+Indeed, oil dependence influences social classes, regime types, state institutions, as well as the decision calculus of policymakers.
 Regime type is especially subject to oil dependence due to the "symbiotic interaction between the...incentives created by the petro-state and a particular type of democracy."
-The latter hints at "partyarchy," a term coined by Michael Coppedge in his 1997 book, Strong Parties and Lame Ducks.6 The title refers to Venezuela's post-transition tradition of corporatist elite bargaining, intra-elite compromise, and economic conservatism in managing petroleum revenues and state-society relations.7 As Hellinger notes about AD and COPEI's talks at Punto Fijo, "The issue was not whether some type of system would be better... than democracy, but whether this particular democracy was delivering on the promise of 'sowing the oil' in a project of national development that would include all Venezuelans."8 From 1958 to 1979, Venezuela's petro-state and pacted democracy resulted in a system of consistent economic growth, strong political parties, and governability.
+The latter hints at the second aforesaid characteristic of Puntofijista democracy: "partryarchy," a coinage of Michael Coppedge in his 1997 book, Strong Parties and Lame Ducks.
+This refers to Venezuela's post-transition tradition of corporatist elite bargaining, intra-elite compromise, and economic conservatism in managing petroleum revenues and state-society relations.7 As Hellinger notes about AD and COPEI's talks at Punto Fijo, "The issue was not whether some type of system would be better...than democracy, but whether this particular democracy was delivering on the promise of 'sowing the oil' in a project of national development that would include all Venezuelans."
+From 1958 to 1979, Venezuela's petro-state and pacted democracy resulted in a system of consistent economic growth, strong political parties, and governability.